aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.charts/chartdata/secondary_categories/_index.md

 ### Remarks

 If [`ChartData.use_secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/use_secondary_categories) property is false then this [`ChartData.secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/secondary_categories)
-            property return null and data in [`ChartData.categories`](/slides/python-net/aspose.slides.charts/chartdata/categories) property is used both for primary and secondary series.
+            property return None and data in [`ChartData.categories`](/slides/python-net/aspose.slides.charts/chartdata/categories) property is used both for primary and secondary series.
             If [`ChartData.use_secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/use_secondary_categories) property is true then data in this [`ChartData.secondary_categories`](/slides/python-net/aspose.slides.charts/chartdata/secondary_categories) property is used for secondary series and data